bloominstituteoftechnology/node-testing2-project/README.md

 ## Assignment

-For this project you will use `Test Driven Development` to create a RESTful API using Node.js, Express and Mongoose that stores data in a MongoDB database.
+For this project you will use `Test Driven Development` to create a RESTful API using Node.js and Express and Mongoose that publishes a set of endpoints to manage a resource of our choosing.
+Data can be store in memory.

-We will also add integration tests to verify that the API is persisting and removing the correct data.

 ## Download Project and Install Dependencies